lucasheriques/brain/🖥️ Software Engineering/LLMs/Prompt Engineering for Devs/Introduction.md

 some principles and tactits to apply when working with LLMs:
 1. Write clear and specific instructions

+You should express  what you want a model to do by providing instructions that are as clear and specific as you can possibly make them.
+Clear =/= short.
+In many cases, writing longer prompts provide more clarity and context for the model,

-2. Give the model time to think
+1. Give the model time to think